-PROPOSITION 99 - Passed by the voters in November 1988, this measure established a 25-cent surtax per package of cigarettes and equivalent amount on all other tobacco products sold in California.
+PROPOSITION 99 (PROP 99) - Added Article XIIIB Section 12 to the California Constitution.
+Passed by the voters in November 1988, this measure established a 25-cent surtax per package of cigarettes and equivalent amount on all other tobacco products sold in California.
 Revenues provide funding for health, health education, research and other programs.

-PROPOSITION 172 - Passed in November 1993.
+PROPOSITION 172 (PROP 172) - Passed in November 1993.
 It established a one-half cent sales tax whose proceeds are used to fund eligible public safety activities.

-PROPOSITION 218 - Passed by the voters in November 1996, this measure constrained local governments' ability to impose fees, assessments and taxes through the imposition or specific criteria and requirements.
+PROPOSITION 218 (PROP 218) - Passed by the voters in November 1996, this measure constrained local governments' ability to impose fees, assessments and taxes through the imposition or specific criteria and requirements.
 All new taxes, fees and assessments require a two-thirds vote.